defactor-com/documentation/docs/cp-pools/front-end-ui/dashboard.md

 ![My Pools Rewards](../../../static/img/front-end/cp-pools/cp-pools-dash-my-stats-my-pools-rewards.png)

-- **Total Rewards Paid Out** → Rewards already distributed from your created pools.
+- **Total Rewards Paid Out** → Rewards already distributed from your created pools (The total amount of rewards that participants have already earned from your created pools).
-- **Expected Payouts** → Projected future rewards.
+- **Expected Payouts** → Projected future rewards (The projected rewards that participants are expected to earn from your created pools).